On Model Selection Consistency of Lasso for High-Dimensional Ising Models: Experimental Results

-Fig. \ref{fig:lin-star-result} shows results for star-shaped graph whose maximum degree $d$ is unbounded and grows as the dimension $p$ grows.
+Figure \ref{fig:lin-star-result} shows results for star-shaped graph whose maximum degree $d$ is unbounded and grows as the dimension $p$ grows.
 Two kinds of star-shaped graphs are considered by designating one node as the hub and connecting it to $d<(p-1)$ of its neighbors.
 Specifically, for linear sparsity, it is assumed that $d = \left\lceil 0.1p \right\rceil$ while for logarithmic sparsity, we assume $d = \left\lceil \log{p} \right\rceil $.
-We use positive interactions and set the active interactions to be $\theta_{rt}^{*}=\frac{1.2}{\sqrt{d}}$ for all $\left(r,t\right)\in E$ as \citet{ravikumar2010high}.
-As depiected in Fig. \ref{fig:lin-star-result}, the results for growing degree of star-shaped graphs also line up with each other well, which is consistent with our theoretical analysis.
+We use positive interactions and set the active interactions to be $\theta_{rt}^{*}=\frac{1.2}{\sqrt{d}}$ for all $\left(r,t\right)\in E$ as \cite{ravikumar2010high}.
+As depicted in Figure \ref{fig:lin-star-result}, Lasso behaves similarly as $\ell_1$-LogR in both cases, which is consistent with our theoretical analysis.